Three-sector model: Criticism of Fourastié's model

 Various empirical studies seemingly confirm the three-sector hypothesis, but employment in the primary sector fell far more than Fourastié predicted.
-Germany's Federal Statistical Office study shows the following employment proportions for 2014: primary sector at 1.5%, secondary sector at 24.6%, and tertiary sector at 73.9%.Furthermore, four incorrect predictions can be found in his book on the subject:
+Germany's Federal Statistical Office study shows the following employment proportions for 2014: primary sector at 1.5%, secondary sector at 24.6%, and tertiary sector at 73.9%.
+Fourastié made four predictions which turned out to be incorrect :

-Fourastié predicted that the transition from the secondary to the tertiary sector would eliminate the problem of unemployment as, in his opinion, this sector could not be rationalized.
-When he conceived of the theory in the 1930s, however, he did not foresee the enormous technological progress made in the service sector, such as invention of the modern computer bringing with it the digital revolution.
+Fourastié predicted that the transition from the secondary to the tertiary sector would eliminate the problem of unemployment as this sector could not be rationalized.
+When he conceived of the theory in the 1930s, he did not foresee the technological progress made in the service sector, notably the invention of the computer and the advent of the Information Age.

-Fourastié's false prognosis is that there will be no country in the highly developed third phase which also has a significant secondary sector.
-The best example to counter this is Germany: in German economy, the secondary sector has sharply declined since the 1950s, but not quite to the level that Fourastié predicted due to Germany's high exports.
+Fourastié incorrectly predicted that there would be no country in the highly developed third phase which also has a significant secondary sector.
+And yet in the German economy, although the secondary sector has sharply declined since the 1950s, it was not to the level that Fourastié predicted, due to Germany's high exports.

-Another Fourastié's false prediction states that the tertiary sector would always place high demands on employees in terms of education, which is not the case, since the service occupations also include cleaning services, shoeshining, parcel delivery service etc.
+Another incorrect prediction was that the tertiary sector would always place high demands on employees in terms of education, which is not the case, since the service occupations also include cleaning services, shoeshining, parcel delivery service etc.

 The high level of income equality predicted by Fourastié also did not take place; in fact, the opposite development has happened: the inequality of income distribution has been increasing in most OECD countries.

 Fourastié described the tertiary sector - which is usually seen as equivalent with the service sector - as a production sector enjoying little to no technical progress and thus offering at best a slight increase in labor productivity.
 Confinement of the service sector within the tertiary sector today is only tenable in few areas.
-Instead, addition of the fourth "information sector" can be seen, leading towards the development of a knowledge society.
+Instead, the addition of the fourth "information sector" can be seen, leading towards the development of a knowledge society.